savonet/book/streaming.md

 (and the function `mux_audio` can similarly be used to add audio to a source which does not have that).
-However, since this function is much less well-known than `add`, we like leaving the possibility to the user of using both most of the time, as explained above.
-Note that the following variant of the above script
+However, since this function is much less well-known than `add`, we like to leave the possibility for the user to use both most of the time, as indicated above.
+Note however that the following variant of the above script

 ```{.liquidsoap include="liq/blue-sine2.liq" from=1}